The Fourth Industrial Revolution is well underway, with automation, AI, and machine learning becoming a reality.

 In the maintenance sector, the IIoT’s value can be seen in the way it can help avoid unwanted downtime.
 If a machine is getting too hot, or generating excessive vibration, readings taken from that machine can be spotted immediately and action can be taken.
 It might be something as simple as a part needing to be cleaned or required adjustments to the lubrication.
 The sooner it is dealt with the less likely a problematic failure will occur.

-“When it comes to maintenance, repair and operations (MRO), so much of what takes place today would have been familiar to anyone working in the field 10 or 20 years ago,” says Richard Jeffers, RS Components’ Director for Maintenance Solutions.
+“When it comes to maintenance, repair and operations (MRO), so much of what takes place today would have been familiar to anyone working in the field 10 or 20 years ago,” says Richard Jeffers, Director for Maintenance Solutions at RS.
 “Something stops working, an engineer is summoned to fix it, they identify the problem, source the relevant parts and get everything back on track.”